impress-org/give-receipt-attachments/readme.txt

 Give Receipt Attachments is hosted publicly on Github.
 I'd love your feedback and suggestions [there](https://github.com/mathetos/give-receipt-attachments/issues).

-= I really love this Add-on.
+= I really love this add-on.
 Can I donate a bit to you for making it? =

 I really appreciate that!
 [You can donate here](https://www.mattcromwell.com/products/give-receipt-attachments/).